kannisto/Cocop.AmqpMathToolConnector/README.md

 ### Publishing (sending) to AMQP

-The following code sends a string.
+The following code sends a string encoded in UTF-8.

 ```
 myStringOut = java.lang.String('Hello 5');